American Society of News Editors: Organizational goals

 In October 1922, ASNE was launched with directors and officers; they hammered out a code of ethics, named committees and made preparations for the first convention at the New Willard Hotel in Washington the next April.
 The founders decided that ASNE would be an organization of individual editors of big-city papers — limiting membership to editors of newspapers in cities of 100,000 or more.
 Since then, rules have been loosened extensively.

 Annual meetings

-The annual convention was held annually - with the exception of 1945 and 2009 - mostly in Washington.
+The annual convention was held annually — with the exception of 1945 and 2009 — mostly in Washington, D.C.

-Over the years, every current U.S. president has spoken at the organization's convention and it was considered a premier venue for politicians to appear.
+Over the years, every current U.S. president spoke at the organization's convention and it was considered a premier venue for politicians to appear.
 Notable examples are President Coolidge's Press Under a Free Government speech and President Eisenhower's Chance for Peace speech.

 Activities

 ASNE had several initiatives carried out by its committees.
 The Diversity Committee was formed to evaluate employee diversity using the Newsroom Employment Census.
 The census queried every daily newspaper and online news site in the United States to determine the number of news staffers as well as their gender and race as part of the organization's yearly census.
 The survey continues via News Leaders Association.

+One of the key initiatives led by ASNE is Sunshine Week, an annual event that promotes open government and the importance of transparent journalism.
+This project, along with others aimed at increasing diversity within newsrooms, underscores ASNE's ongoing commitment to enhancing the quality and inclusiveness of American journalism.